wowthemesnet/mediumish-theme-jekyll/_posts/2020-07-15-segregation.md

 ###### Wet Waste, Reject Waste and Dry Waste

-- Picked up at Doorstep between 9.30AM - 12.30PM.
+- Picked up at doorstep between 9.30AM - 12.30PM.
 Any Waste placed outside after 9.30AM will not picked up.
 In such cases, Residents must take the waste inside and not leave it out.
 - All Waste must be kept next to the door-step on the left, right or opposite of the front door of the apartment, while taking care to ensure the walkways are not blocked.
 Do not keep the bins in the main hallway opposite the lifts.
 - Residents are expected to take the empty bins inside immediately after the pick-up and not leave the bins in the common areas.